Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 \enlargethispage{24pt}
 \vspace*{-36pt}

-Approaches and applications {#sec:appapp}
+Section Name {#sec:appapp}
 ---------------------------

-In this section, we discuss several approaches that allow users to perform an unsupervised analysis of large text corpora.
-That is, approaches that do not require extensive investment of time from experts or programmers to begin to understand large text corpora.
-The ease of using these approaches provides additional opportunities for social scientists and policymakers to gain insights into policy and research questions through text analysis.
+Now that we have a matrix with documents as rows, words/phrases as columns and the TFIDF score as the value of that word in that document, we are now ready to run different machine learning methods on this data.
+We will not recap all of the methods and evaluation methodologies already covered in Chapter 6 here but they can all be used with text data.
+We will describe Topic Modeling, that provides us with another clustering approach specifically designed for text data.

-First, we discuss topic modeling, an approach that discovers *topics* that constitute the high-level themes of a corpus.
-Topic modeling is often described as an *information discovery* process: describing what concepts are present in a corpus.
-Second, we discuss information retrieval, which finds the closest documents to a particular concept a user wants to discover.
-In contrast to topic modeling (exposing the primary concepts the corpus, heretofore unknown), information retrieval finds documents that express already known concepts.
-Other approaches can be used for document classification, sentiment analysis, and part-of-speech tagging.
+As we covered earlier, unsupervised analysis of large text corpora without extensive investment of time provides additional opportunities for social scientists and policymakers to gain insights into policy and research questions through text analysis.
+Topic modeling is an approach that describes *topics* that constitute the high-level themes of a text corpus.
+Topic modeling is often described as an *information discovery* process: describing what “concepts” are present in a corpus.
+We refer to them as “concepts” or “topics” (in quotes) because they typically will be represented as a probability distribution over the words (that the topic modeling method groups together) which may or may not be semantically coherent as a “topic” to social scientists.

 ### Topic modeling {#sec:lda}

-As topic modeling is a broad subfield of natural language processing and machine learning, we will restrict our focus to a single latent Dirichlet allocation (LDA) [@blei-03].
+As topic modeling is a broad subfield of natural language processing and machine learning, we will restrict our focus to a single methods called Latent Dirichlet Allocation (LDA) [@blei-03].
 LDA is a fully Bayesian extension of probabilistic latent semantic indexing [@hofmann-99], itself a probabilistic extension of latent semantic analysis [@landauer-97].
 Blei and Lafferty [@blei-09] provide a more detailed discussion of the